Instant

 Syntax

-The instant type is used to define date and time values with optional time and timezone components.
+The instant type is used to define date and time values with optional timezone components.
 The type notation for instant is instant.
+An instant literal always includes a time component (using the T separator).

 Examples